imagej/imagej.github.io/_pages/plugins/lungj.md

 {% include bc path='Plugins | LungJ | Other | Set Calibration'%}

-Allows to set the Calibration of an image, similar to Image &gt; Properties but with pixel value calibration function included.
+Allows to set the Calibration of an image, similar to {% include bc path="Image | Properties" %} but with pixel value calibration function included.

 ### Stretch Histogram (Stretch\_Histogram)